killuaDev/irishGuide/Laarchanuuint Intro to Reading Irish Words.md

 Note that for the final two, despite being spelt with an 'a', there is not actually an /a/ sound.

+If a short vowel comes before 'rd', 'rr', 'rl', or 'rn', it becomes long
++ For example, *ard* is pronounced /aːrd/

 #### Some Examples
 + *cas* (turn) - /kas/
 	+ the single 'a' here is pronounced as /a/